niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

      }
    }
    ```
    This will send a health probe to port 80 every 5 seconds and allow 5 seconds for a response.
-If 10 health probes do not recieve a response then the instance will be deemed unhealthy.
+If 10 health probes do not receive a response then the instance will be deemed unhealthy.
 We have targeted port 80 here as this is the port that our python webserver runs on.
 4. To allow the health probes to reach our VMs we need to create a firewall rule that allows them to reach the health check port.
 Insert the following code block into `firewall.tf` in the `capstone-project` folder
    ```
    resource "google_compute_firewall" "default" {